dizcza/GesturesSpeech/README.md

 ## Results

-Using Weighted FastDTW algorithm with only 6 crucial (both hands) body joints for Kinect project (with other weights set to zero), all test gestures were classified correctly, while simple (unweighted) FastDTW algorithm with the same 6 body joints yields 21.2% out-of-sample error in the best case scenario for Kinect project.
+Using Weighted DTW algorithm with only 6 crucial (both hands) body joints for Kinect project (with other weights set to zero), all test gestures were classified correctly, while simple (unweighted) DTW algorithm with the same 6 body joints yields 21.2% out-of-sample error in the best case scenario for Kinect project.

 <table style="width:100%">
 	<caption><font size="2"><i>Single gesture recognition accuracy, % </i></font></caption>